dash0hq/dash0-examples/keda/README.md

 # KEDA Auto-scaling with Dash0

-Demonstrates Kubernetes auto-scaling using KEDA with metrics from Dash0.
+Demonstrates Kubernetes auto-scaling using KEDA with OpenTelemetry metrics exported to Dash0.

 ## Quick Start